SmartEVSE/SmartEVSE-2/README.md

 Broadcast to all SmartEVSE with address 0x09.

-## Register for internal SmartEVSE communication

-### Register 0x000*: Broadcast Chargecurrent or Error
+## Register 0x000*: Broadcast Chargecurrent or Error

 Register | Access | Description | Unit | Values
 --- | --- | --- | --- | ---